our technology

 photo by Vera Bogaerts

-Marxan, a decision support tool developed by the University of Queensland (visit University of Queensland’s Marxan website), has gained global recognition as one of the best tools to meet these challenges.
+Marxan, a decision support tool developed by the University of Queensland, has gained global recognition as one of the best tools to meet these challenges.
 Based on simple mathematics, Marxan uses the computer to search millions of potential solutions to find the best balance of costs and benefits.
 It has been instrumental in creating conservation based economies around the world (see examples below).

 The success of Marxan has been due to its flexibility, computational capacity, scientific defensibility, transparency and its ability to minimize the overlap of areas identified for potential conservation with other users.
 Marxan allows users to define parameters and inputs that drive an analysis.
 In this way, different scenarios can be run to provide a wide range of options and not just a single solution.